build-security/aws-api-gateway-authz/aws/README.md

 ```
 cd aws/opa_auth_lambda ; pip3 install -r requirements.txt -t .
 ```
-\*Please note the optional POLICY_PATH param, In case the policy path was changed from authz to a different value.
+\* The optional POLICY_PATH variable denotes the relative path to the policy package.
+By default, the policy path would be `authz`.
+In case your policy package name was changed from `authz`, make sure you update this variable.

 As listed on the variables file, it is also possible to modify the Region & Availability zone (default being eu-west-2).